You are here

 Treatment as prevention

-Increasingly, treatment is being used to prevent HIV transmission.
-Good adherence to antiretroviral treatment can lower a person’s viral load and reduces the risk of onward HIV transmission.
-HIV treatment known as pre-exposure prophylaxis is also used by people who may be exposed to HIV, for example, discordant couples.
+Increasingly, antiretroviral treatment is being used to prevent HIV transmission.
+Good adherence to antiretroviral treatment can lower a person’s viral load and reduce the risk of onwards HIV transmission to others.